 Looking for an easy bread roll recipe?
-No time for baking with yeast and proofing dough?
+No time for baking with yeast and for proofing dough?
 We got you covered!
-These no yeast dinner rolls are super easy and quick to make.
-They have 3 secret ingredients that make them soft.
+Make these Homemade Rolls without Yeast!
+They are super easy and quick to make.
 Perfect for busy weeknights!

-If you don’t have time to make soft homemade yeast rolls, learn how to make rolls without yeast with this recipe.
-Plain yogurt, oil and baking powder will do all the work for soft homemade rolls that have no yeast.
+If you don’t have time to make homemade yeast rolls, look no further.
+This recipe will guide you to make quick and easy dinner rolls without yeast.
+Plain yogurt, oil and baking powder will do all the work.

-It is really easy to make no yeast dinner rolls with this recipe, even on busy weeknights.
-And if you like quick bread recipes like this, check out our no yeast bread loaf too.
+Today, we will show you how to make delicious no yeast rolls easily.
+It is really quick to make them, even on busy weeknights.
+And if you like quick bread recipes like this, check out our no yeast bread too!

 Jump to: